brimurphy/whackwalrus/README.md

   so only 5 scores are ever entered into scoreboard, then for loop can sort if score makes it onto leaderboard.

+- Overflow
+  Overflow: hidden on body element causing some screens to hiding game buttons.
+  Manually have to zoom out to see buttons

+  Fix
+  Remove overflow: hidden from body element to allow screen to scroll.

 - Testing User Stories